§ 4012. Law enforcement agency responsibilities

 3. Officer training.
 Law enforcement agencies shall provide officers employed by them with an education and training program designed to inform the officers of the problems of family and household abuse, procedures to deal with these problems, the provisions of this chapter and the services and facilities available to abused family and household members.
 The amount and degree of officer training, beyond the distribution of information, must be determined by each local law enforcement agency.

 4. Maine Criminal Code enforcement.
-A law enforcement officer at the scene of an alleged incident of abuse shall use the same standard of enforcing relevant Maine Criminal Code [FN1] sections when the incident involves family or household members as when it involves strangers.
+A law enforcement officer at the scene of an alleged incident of abuse shall use the same standard of enforcing relevant Maine Criminal Code1 sections when the incident involves family or household members as when it involves strangers.

 5. Arrest in certain situations.
-When a law enforcement officer has probable cause to believe that there has been a criminal violation under section 4011 of a court-approved consent agreement or a protection order issued pursuant to this chapter or Title 15, chapter 12-A, [FN2] or that a violation of Title 17-A, section 208 has occurred between members of the same family or household, that enforcement officer shall arrest and take into custody the alleged offender.
+When a law enforcement officer has probable cause to believe that there has been a criminal violation under section 4011 of a court-approved consent agreement or a protection order issued pursuant to this chapter or Title 15, chapter 12-A,2 or that a violation of Title 17-A, section 208-D, 208-E, 208-F has occurred, that enforcement officer shall arrest and take into custody the alleged offender.